 It’s MANDATORY to submit travel medical insurance for Schengen visa.
 You must attach a certificate of travel health insurance in the Schengen area or worldwide with 100% coverage with no deductibles or co-pays.

 It must have a minimum coverage of €30,000 EUR for medical, hospitalization, emergencies and repatriation services.

 You can purchase travel insurance on insurance aggregators such as listed below.
 Some insurance providers will let you cancel and get a refund if your visa is denied.
 You must request a denial letter from the consulate and submit it to the provider for a refund.

 - Insure my trip (For travelers from the US and worldwide

 - Insurance pundit (For travelers from India)

-The fee for Schengen visa is approximately €60 EUR.
+The Schengen visa fee is approximately €80 EUR.
 This fee must be paid in the form of a bank money order.
-Visa fee is non-refundable and it will not be returned if the visa is not granted or withdrawn.
+The visa fee is non-refundable and it will not be returned if the visa is not granted or withdrawn.

 Apply in person

 There is a plan to implement online systems of Schengen visas.
 But as of now, the Schengen visa can only be applied in person.